yatishbalaji/moment-working-days/README.md

 ### getWorkingDays(array_of_dates) => number
   * calculates count of working days, considering custom holidays and weekoffs.
   * supports distributed date ranges, i.e supports multiple date ranges to be considered for calculation
-  * Consider today
+  * Configure if we should consider today in calculation
-  * Weekoffs
+  * Configure Weekoffs
-  * Public / custom holidays
+  * Configure Public / custom holidays
   * Support moment date formats
+  * Date pairing similiar to Start-Stop timer pairing
   * If you pass only one date in array, it will calculate till today
   * If you pass range of dates, it will calculate after making pair of even and odd indices
   * Supports future dates